avrilcoghlan/cholerabook/docs/source/vibriogenomes.rst

 Diarrhoeal Illness Caused by Epidemic and Non-epidemic Lineages of *V. cholerae*
 --------------------------------------------------------------------------------

-The 7PET lineage, which has caused the current pandemic, and the Classical lineage, which caused the 6th historically recorded pandemic, are the only epidemic lineages of *V. cholerae*.
-The many other lineages of *V. cholerae* are not epidemic-causing; they sometimes cause relatively small outbreaks of diarrhoeal illness in tens or even a hundred or so people (`Glenn Morris 1990`_).
+The 7PET lineage, which has caused the current pandemic, and the Classical lineage, which caused the 2nd and 6th historically recorded pandemics, are the only known epidemic lineages of *V. cholerae*.
+The many other lineages of *V. cholerae* that we know about are not epidemic-causing; they sometimes cause relatively small outbreaks of diarrhoeal illness in tens or even a hundred or so people (`Glenn Morris 1990`_).
 In contrast, 7PET is the only current *V. cholerae* lineage that causes large epidemics or pandemics of many thousands of cases, or even millions of cases as seen in the Yemen cholera epidemic that began in 2016 and continues to the present (`Mutreja & Dougan 2020`_, `Lassalle et al 2023`_).